 So our law enforcement is classist and racist?

-Well, not so much our law enforcement, that's another question that other studies have shown, which is to say that there's plenty of research of in Canada that suggests that people of colour or poor people are more likely to be stopped by the police, searched by the police, and so forth.
+Well, not so much our law enforcement, that's another question that other studies have shown, which is to say that there's plenty of research of in Canada that suggests that people of color or poor people are more likely to be stopped by the police, searched by the police, and so forth.
 In this regard, I think there's more of a political element.
 It is city officials who decide how many officers are going to be on the ground.
 And it appears that they are gauging this problem by reflecting on the size of these two populations: the poor and visible minorities.

 What does this do to our incarceration rates?